mnakao/ODP/README.md

 The meaning of each item in the profile is as follows.
 * Date : The time when the profile was output.
-* Hostname : Name of the machine on which the program was run.
+* Hostname : Name of the machine on which the program ran.
 * Number of Times : Number of times ODP_Set_aspl() was executed.
-* Total Time : Total execution time of ODP_Set_aspl()
+* Total Time : Total execution time of ODP_Set_aspl().
-* Average Time : Average execution time of ODP_Set_aspl()
+* Average Time : Average execution time of ODP_Set_aspl().
-* Algorithm : NORMAL or SAVING.
+* Algorithm : MATRIX, MATRIX_SAVING or BFS.
 The parentheses are the types of libraries used.
 That is, SERIAL, THREADS, MPI, MPI+THREADS, CUDA, or MPI+CUDA.
 * Symmetries : When using ODP_Init_aspl\*_s(), the value is `symmetries`.
 Otherwise, the value is 1.
-* Memory Usage : Amount of memory used in the library.
+* Memory Usage : Estimated ammount of memory used in the library.
 * Num of Procs : Number of processes used in the library.
 * Num of Threads : Number of threads used in the library.